BloveDawn/XQT-Clockin/readme.md

 ## Logging

 1. This script will record all check-in logs in the folder 'ClockinLogArchive' under the current running directory.
-   - The format of the file name written is 'time_IDNumber.log'.
+   - The format of the file name written is 'time_remarks.log'.
 2. The console output is in folder `ShellOutput`.

 ## Uninstall